propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 2.4.0 - 2026-09-23 =
+* Added new onboarding wizard when people activate the plugin for the first time
+* Updated menu icon to reflect latest branding release

 = 2.3.1 - 2026-09-18 =
 * Added post_status parameter to contact queries in auto-matches to guarantee only published contacts are ever queried
 * Updated email queue to, before sending, do a final check the applicant is still published, has 'Send Matching Properties' ticked and hasn't unsubscribed